psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 Last part of my series about Vigenere cipher.
 (3 post in a row?
 I am proud of myself :-P)

-In my previous posts I already showed how to use Vigenere square to encryp/decypt text, so this time I'll follow the algebraic method described in the [Wikipedia](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Algebraic_description):
+In my previous posts I already showed how to use Vigenere square to encrypt/decrypt text, so this time I'll follow the algebraic method described in the [Wikipedia](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Algebraic_description):

 {% img center https://dl.dropboxusercontent.com/u/14814182/blog/vigenere.jpg 'vigenere' %}

-I'll use the same input, same key, and same alphabets as in previous execises:
+I'll use the same input, same key, and same alphabets as in previous exercises:

 ```
-*mykey* = "WHITE"
+mykey:  "WHITE"
-*input_text* = "en un lugar dela mancha de cuyo nombre no quiero acordarme"
+input_text:  "en un lugar dela mancha de cuyo nombre no quiero acordarme"
-*Position:*    		  00 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25
+Position:		00 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25
-*Reference alphabet(M):*  A  B  C  D  E  F  G  H  I  J  K  L  M  N  O  P  Q  R  S  T  U  V  W  X  Y  Z
+Ref alphabet(M):  	A  B  C  D  E  F  G  H  I  J  K  L  M  N  O  P  Q  R  S  T  U  V  W  X  Y  Z
-*Key alphabet(K):*	  B  C  D  E  F  G  H  I  J  K  L  M  N  O  P  Q  R  S  T  U  V  W  X  Y  Z  A
+Key alphabet(K):	B  C  D  E  F  G  H  I  J  K  L  M  N  O  P  Q  R  S  T  U  V  W  X  Y  Z  A
 ```

-(We shifted the letters one position, as the author showed in the book, so K alphabet starts in "B" not in "A")
+(In the reference alphabet,we have shifted the letters one position, as the author did in the book, so K alphabet starts in "B" not in "A"

-# Encryption:
+## Encryption:

-Now we are going to use numbers instead of the square approach:
+Now we are going to use numbers instead of the square approach.

 If you remember the first post, the foundation of this cipher is the tuple (letter,key):